 This horrific practice is still quite widely prevalent in most of the rural and remote areas of the country.
 Even among educated and wealthy population, girls and women are forced to confine themselves in a small room outside the house.

-Women in menstruation are considered ‘impure’ or ‘untouchable’ in many cultures and religion.
-This is a very complex issue and is blended with religious and cultural believes.
+Women in menstruation are considered ‘impure’ or ‘untouchable’ in many cultures and religions.
+This is a very complex issue and is blended with religious and cultural beliefs.
 But if we dig down, the root cause is gender discrimination.
 Girls are forced to believe from a very young age, and for the rest of their lives, that they are imperfect and impure.
-Living in such horrific and inhuman condition cause dis-empowerment and long term psychological consequence to affect the self esteem and sense of self worth of girls.
+Living in such horrific and inhuman condition cause dis-empowerment and long term psychological consequence to affect the self-esteem and sense of self-worth of girls.
 Most of the women who internalized this trauma for years become a very strong advocate in favor of this custom when they grow older.
-That is how, the vicious cycle of this social evil continues.
+That is how the vicious cycle of this social evil continues.